nickytonline/www.nickyt.co/src/newsletter/yet-another-newsletter-lol-sup-2023.md

 ---

 <p>Hey folks!
 It&rsquo;s 2023 and I&rsquo;m back from PTO.
 I had a great time chilling in Costa Rica recharging and enjoying warm weather.
 With that, another week, another newsletter.
 Let’s get to it!</p>
 <p>Before we go through the usual sections, I was curious if folks are enjoying the content of the newsletter.
 I have had folks reach out to me to tell me they do, but at the same time, I&rsquo;m still working on making it better.
-If you have any feedback, <a href="mailto:nick@iamdeveloper.com" target="_blank">feel free to let me know</a>.</p>
+If you have any feedback, <a href="mailto:nick@nickyt.co" target="_blank">feel free to let me know</a>.</p>
 <h2>Around the Web</h2>
 <ul>
 <li>